 DeQuervain’s tendonitis is often confused with carpal tunnel syndrome.
 However, DeQuervain’s tendonitis involves only the thumb area whereas carpal tunnel syndrome involves pain on the inside of the wrist.
 Patients with DeQuervain’s tendonitis typically report pain or swelling around the thumb area, difficulty grasping or holding objects, and a snapping feeling when moving the thumb.
 If you are experiencing this type of pain, call us today to schedule your appointment and have your symptoms of DeQuervain’s tendonitis evaluated.

 What Treatment Is Recommended for DeQuervain’s Tendonitis?

-The surgeons of Plastic Surgery Associates of Lafayette first seek relief through non-surgical treatments.
+Darrell L. Henderson, MD first seeks relief through non-surgical treatments.
 Splints and anti-inflammatory medications may help reduce swelling, allowing your body to heal on its own.
 Cortisone injections have also proven beneficial for many of our patients.

 For more advanced cases that do not improve with non-surgical treatments, your plastic surgeon may recommend surgery.
 During the procedure, your surgeon changes the shape and size of the compartment through which the tendon passes.

 What Happens After My Treatment for DeQuervain’s Tendonitis?